sanshao85/tideterm/BUILD.md

-# Building Wave Terminal
+# Building TideTerm

-These instructions are for setting up dependencies and building Wave Terminal from source on macOS, Linux, and Windows.
+These instructions are for setting up dependencies and building TideTerm from source on macOS, Linux, and Windows.

 ## Prerequisites

 ### OS-specific dependencies

-See [Minimum requirements](README.md#minimum-requirements) to learn whether your OS is supported.
+See the project README for supported platforms.

 #### macOS